 8 – Go inside St. Stephen’s Basilica

 St. Stephen’s Basilica Basilica is one of the most important religious buildings in Hungary.
-Named after Stephen the first King of Hungary, the basilica stands as a great architectural work of art.
-Entry is a “donation” of HUF 200 but it’s absolutely obligatory because there’s a woman at the entrance who looks strong enough to tackle NFL linebackers – yelling at you to donate.
+Named after Stephen, the first King of Hungary, the basilica stands as a great architectural work of art.
+Entry is a “donation” of HUF 200, but it’s obligatory because there’s a woman at the entrance who looks strong enough to tackle NFL linebackers – yelling at you to donate.

-The interior will draw you in with fancy gold details, ornate accents and dazzling works of art, you can also check out the kaleidoscopic cupolas.
-It’s considered a holy site so you have to be decently dressed.
+The interior will draw you in with fancy gold details, stylish accents, and dazzling works of art; you can also check out the bright cupolas.
+It’s considered a holy site, so you have to be decently dressed.
 You can’t hobo it out here for sure.
 You can climb up to the dome to see an awesome of the city.

 For sweeping panoramic views of Budapest, go up to the Fisherman’s Bastion on the Buda district.
 Right across the Chain Bridge, make your way past Buda castle.
 The hill isn’t particularly steep but can induce a sweat as it meanders towards the stairs of the Fisherman’s Bastion.

 The effort will be well worth it, as the views are fantastic.
 The multi-colored tiles on the Matthias Church offer a welcome sight.
 Here you can see the famed Parliament Building, Chain Bridge, and the radiant district of Pest from up high.

 10 – Have a Beer or a Few at Szimpla Kert Ruin Bar